bamaer/pdi-marklogic/README.md

 - Document URI field (optional)
 - Document content field - The field containing JSON/XML for the document
 - Document properties field (optional) - The field containing JSON/XML for the document's properties fragment

+## License and Copyright

+All material in this repository are Copyright 2002-2018 Hitachi Vantara.
+All code is licensed as Apache 2.0 unless explicitly stated.
+See the LICENSE file for more details.

+## Support Statement

+This work is at Stage 1 : Development Phase: Start-up phase of an internal project.
+Usually a Labs experiment.
+(Unsupported)